harshv01/RL_atari_breakout/README.md

 This project implements and compares various Deep Reinforcement Learning (DRL) algorithms to train an agent to play the classic Atari game **Breakout**, based on the paper [*Human-level control through deep reinforcement learning*](https://www.nature.com/articles/nature14236).

-The project is a part of WPI's *Deep Learning for Advanced Analytics (DS 551)* course and explores how different DQN-based models perform in a high-dimensional, pixel-based environment.
+The project is a part of WPI's *Reinforcement Learning (CS 525)* course and explores how different DQN-based models perform in a high-dimensional, pixel-based environment.

 ## 📌 What Was Done